ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Experimental balance change: Orbital Jump Pad now has 2 base stock, double restock, 30 --> 50 sec cooldown, 100 --> 80 m range.
 	- Added a config option to revert the 2 stock/double restock portion of this change.
 - Updated TILER2 dependency to 5.0.3.

-**2.3.3**

-- Compatibility update for Risk of Rain 2 Expansion 1 (SotV).
-- Updated R2API dependency to 4.0.11 (fixing an ancient incompatibility with R2API 3.0.43 in the process).
-- Updated BepInEx dependency to 5.4.1902.
-- Updated TILER2 dependency to 5.0.2.